-Dr. Cornelius is an assistant professor of Emergency medicine and the director of pre-clinical research in the Department of Emergency medicine at the University of Mississippi Medical Center.
+Dr. Cornelius is an assistant professor of Emergency medicine and the director of pre-clinical research in the UMMC Department of Emergency Medicine.

 Dr. Cornelius serves in multiple leadership capacities.
 She recently began a term on the Membership and Communications committee for the Council on Hypertension of the American Heart Association (AHA) and as At-Large Councilor for History and Communications for the Water & Electrolyte Homeostasis section of the American Physiological Society.
 In addition, she has provided service to scientific study sections for the AHA.